-When considering executive compensation decisions, the Compensation Committee believes it is important to be informed as to current compensation practices of comparable publicly-held companies in the life sciences industry, especially to understand the demand and competitiveness for attracting and retaining an individual with each executive's specific expertise and experience.
+When considering executive compensation decisions, the Compensation Committee believes it is important to be informed as to the current compensation practices of comparable publicly-held companies in the life sciences industry, especially to understand the competitive compensation required to attract and retain individuals with the necessary specific expertise and experience.

-As in prior years, the Compensation Committee considered numerous factors when setting executive pay levels for 2020.
-While the Compensation Committee believes that referencing peer group compensation levels as part of this process is helpful in determining market-competitive compensation for our executives, it has determined not to tie any pay elements directly to specific benchmarks within the peer group.
-Instead, the Compensation Committee considers these peer data as a market-check analysis, which is considered in conjunction with its assessments of numerous other factors, including: a review of industry survey data; employee knowledge, skill, and experience; individual performance and contribution; scope of current and expected future responsibilities; and any retention concerns.
+As in prior years, the Compensation Committee considered numerous factors when setting executive pay levels for 2021.
+While the Compensation Committee believes that referencing peer group compensation levels as part of the pay setting process is helpful in determining market-competitive compensation for our executives, it does not tie any pay elements directly to specific benchmarks within the peer group.
+Instead, the Compensation Committee considers peer data as part of a market-check analysis that is used in conjunction with its assessments of numerous other factors, including: a review of industry survey data; employee knowledge, skill, and experience; individual performance and contribution; scope of current and expected future responsibilities; and any retention concerns.

-2020 Peer Group
+2021 Peer Group

-In October 2019, based on the recommendations and assistance of Radford, the Compensation Committee reviewed the members of our then-current peer group to determine if each continued to be an appropriate company to reference while making 2020 executive compensation decisions.
-With the assistance of Radford, the Compensation Committee considered several factors in determining the peers, including:
+In September 2020, based on the recommendations and assistance of Radford, the Compensation Committee reviewed the members of our then-current peer group to determine if each peer company continued to be an appropriate reference point for purposes of making 2021 executive compensation decisions.
+With the assistance of Radford, the Compensation Committee considered several factors in determining the appropriate peer group for 2021, including:

-- Sector: U.S.-based public, biopharmaceutical companies - Stage of development: Late-stage (Phase 3) pre-commercial companies to reflect our talent market - Market capitalization: Generally, between 1/3x and 3x of our then-current market capitalization (~\$388 million at time of peer group development) - Number of employees: headcount between 20 and 200 employees
+- Sector: U.S.-based public, biopharmaceutical companies - Stage of development: Late-stage (Phase 3) pre-commercial companies to reflect our talent market - Market capitalization: Generally, between \$250M and \$2.5B in market value - Number of employees: headcount between 25 and 250 employees

-Using the aforementioned criteria, the Compensation Committee and Radford determined that the 2020 peer group would consist of the following 20 companies:
+Using the aforementioned criteria, in consultation with Radford, the Compensation Committee determined that the 2021 peer group would consist of the following 21 companies: